HatStephens/HRC_Shop_Rails/README.md

 ## Job List

 - [x] Set up the Rails App
-- [ ] Set up Product Model which takes a cost, details and photo
+- [x] Set up Product Model which takes a cost, details and photo
 - [ ] Ensure flash errors/notice are being displayed
-- [ ] Add Users and logins (using Devise)
+- [x] Add Users and logins (using Devise)
-- [ ] Allow Users to upload photos of their product for sale
+- [x] Allow Users to upload photos of their product for sale
 - [ ] Ensure Header for each is set up in layout (logo and nav bar)
+- [x] Produce a search/filter system

 ## Favourite Code Snippet